 Is there any way to vote before Election Day?

 Yes.
 You have the following options:

 • Vote by mail.
-Fill out and mail the Vote-by-Mail Application printed on the back cover of this pamphlet, complete one online at sfelections.org/toolkit, or call (415) 554-4375 to request to vote by mail.
+Fill out and mail the Vote-by-Mail Application printed on the back cover of the Voter Information pamphlet, complete one online at sfelections.org, or call (415) 554-4375 to request to vote by mail.
 A vote-by-mail ballot will be sent to you.
-Your request must be received by the Department of Elections by November 1, or
+Your request must be received by the Department of Elections by May 29, or

 If I don’t use an application or call, can I get a vote-by-mail ballot some other way?

 Yes.
 You can send a written request to the Department of Elections.
 This request must include: your printed home address, the address where you want the ballot mailed, your birth date, your printed name, and your signature.
-Mail your request to the Department of Elections at the address on the back cover of this pamphlet or fax it to (415) 554-4372.
-Your request must be received by November 1.
+Mail your request to the Department of Elections at the address on the back cover of the Voter Information pamphlet or fax it to (415) 554-4372.
+Your request must be received by May 29.